cuicaihao/autogluon-kaggle-titanic/ReadMe.md

 # AutoGluon Test Case on Titanic Dataset with Kaggle

-This repo is designed to show the basic function of AutoGluon and Kaggle for your Machine Learning and Data Science Practices.
+This repo is designed to show the basic function of AutoGluon and Kaggle API for your Machine Learning and Data Science Practices with the Titanic dataset.

 ## Step 1: Create a new python development environment and install packages